dos-group/gardening-adventure/ReadMe.md

 Eg: ``` ip route add 172.27.0.0/24 via 192.168.10.74 dev eth0 ```

-## Docker Sensor Images

-Each sensor has its own docker Image.
-We use [Balenalib Raspbian](https://hub.docker.com/r/balenalib/rpi-raspbian) Images which is optimized for use in IoT Devices.
-Use the -f option in the scripts directory to make sure Docker finds all the files it needs.
-Example to build the dht sensor:

-       .../gardening-adventure/scripts$ docker build -f dht_sensor/Dockerfile -t dht .

 ## Setting up the Cloud Environment

 This chapter describes the implementation of the Cloud services.
 In detail the installation of Grafana, Influxdb, Mosquitto MQTT Broker and Telegraf.

 We use for all the cloud service installations [Helm](https://helm.sh) scripts.
 For the installation of Helm, please refer to the [documentation](https://helm.sh/docs/intro/quickstart/).

-**Note:** We used for all services the standard username: "admin" and password: "dspj2020"
+**Notice:** We used for all services the standard username: "admin" and password: "dspj2020"

 ### Helm Deployment

 First add the Mosquitto Broker helom chart via: ` helm repo add smizy https://smizy.github.io/charts` To start the services you can run the script in `gardening-adventure/cloud_garden/deployment/cloud_deployment.sh` This will start [Grafana](https://github.com/helm/charts/tree/master/stable/grafana), [Influxdb](https://github.com/helm/charts/tree/master/stable/influxdb), [Mosquitto MQTT Broker](https://github.com/smizy/charts/tree/master/mosquitto) and [Telegraf](https://github.com/helm/charts/tree/master/stable/telegraf) via helm.

 **Notice**: This will start the services without any node selection.
 For that edit the corresponding settings in the yaml files.
 For adding a label to a node use the following command : `kubectl label nodes <nodename> <key>=<value> --overwrite`

 ### Post Deployment Steps
-The Section gives examples for possible post deployment application of the Services.
-This includes Database connections, Charts and Alerts.
+The Section gives examples for possible post deployment application of the services.
+This includes Database connections, charts and alerts.
 #### Connecting Grafana with Influxdb

 Login to the grafana UI.
-Use `kubectl get svc` to get the IP's and Port of all services.
+Use `kubectl get svc` to get the IP's and ports of all services.

 1. Login to the Grafana Dashboard
-2. Click the gear wheel Icon on the left site and  select "Data Sources"
+2. Click the gear wheel icon on the left site and  select "Data Sources"
 3. click "Add data source"
 4. Choose Influxdb
 5. Add the influxDB url `hhtp://<Influxdb IP>:8086`